valentingarnier/valentingarnier.github.io/index.md

 - Detect patterns in global air traffic over the year.
 - Describe the network of airports.
 - Find the most visited destinations by country.
-- See if there is a conection between friends and visited countries.
+- See if there is a connection between friends and visited countries.
 - Check if it is possible to predict home areas based on travel patterns.

 ## Key findings
 We can observe that there is a bias in the original data, which over-represents users from similar countries and maily the US.
 Then we see that:
 - People that travel the most are usually from countries with the largest GDP per capita.
 - We notice that traffic intensifies in different periods of the year according to the hemisphere in which a country lies.
-- The network of airport is tightly connected and mainly constituted of 3 hubs (North America, Europe and Eastern Asia).
+- The network of airports is tightly connected and mainly constituted of 3 hubs (North America, Europe and Eastern Asia).
 - Very large countries frequently travel domestically and language plays a crucial role in the choice of destinations.
 - There is some overlap between main destinations and countries with most friends.
 - We manage to predict the living continent (North America, Europe or Asia) of a user based on his travel patterns with an accuracy of 80.4%.